James Reyne: Personal life

 Reyne is the older brother of drummer and TV presenter David Reyne.
-Their younger sister Elisabeth was married to Simon Hussey.
+Their younger sister, Elisabeth, was married to Simon Hussey.
 They co-produced Daryl Braithwaite's 1991 album Higher Than Hope.
 Hussey produced and engineered Reyne's early albums and both were bandmates in Company of Strangers, with Braithwaite, for the 1992 album of the same name and related singles.

-James Reyne is the father of Neighbours actor Jaime-Robbie Reyne.
-He lives on the Mornington Peninsula and has a daughter.
+Reyne is the father of a daughter, and a son: Neighbours actor Jaime-Robbie Reyne.
+He lives on the Mornington Peninsula.

-On 13 May 2017, he married Leanne Woolrich.